biocatiit/musclex/Documents/DevGuide/pyinstaller.md

 ```
 pyinstaller --clean -y musclex_win32.spec 2>&1 | findstr "..*" | findstr /v "api-ms-win"
 ```
+3. Runtime errors related to Python packages when executing `dist/musclex/musclex-{main, launcher}` are sometimes related to bugs in particular dependency versions - try downgrading or upgrading the package in question or trying an adjacent version of Python.

 ## Building Mac OS X App Bundle
 Above parts describe the process in Windows.
 For building Mac App, baisc